remicollet/php-couchbase/README.md

     ver=$(git describe | sed 's/^v//')
     rm -rf couchbase-php-client-$ver
-    phpdoc --target couchbase-php-client-$ver --directory . --ignore examples/,tests/,php/phpc/
+    phpdoc --target couchbase-php-client-$ver --directory api

-After that all reference documentation will be stored in couchbase-php-client-2.2.4, if current tag is 2.2.4.
+After that all reference documentation will be stored in couchbase-php-client-2.3.0, if current tag is 2.3.0.

 ## Source Control